 Control and Flexibility

-- Timing of Activation: Will Trusts are activated after death, while Lifetime Trusts are activated during the settlor’s lifetime.
+- Timing of Activation: Will trusts are activated after death and probate.
+Lifetime trusts are activated immediately during the settlor’s lifetime.

 Tax Implications